nkwiecienn/Angular-Appointment-Project/README.md

 # PawProject

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.1.
-It is also the worst project I've ever done.
-I hate it.
-I despise it.
-I wanna drop out of uni because of it.
-If you're reading this I am probably dead.
-And if you're wondering if it was the reason.
-It certanly wwas.
-I can't even spell "ceirtanly" but I don't care anymore.
-If you've found the repository because you have to do the same project I am deeply sorry.
-Everything here is done wrong.
-Don't ever get inspired by it.
-Everyday I wake up crying because I have to do this project.

 ## Development server

 To start a local development server, run: